LillyUwuu/iGuessr/README.md

 (Also very important, when downloading Flip you need to download the one with the Java Runtime Environment included to avoid issues)
 4. You will need to short 2 specific pins as shown in the picture to put the Atmega16u2 chip into a dfu like state
 ![Dfu mode](images/dfu.jpg)
-5. Now that you're Arduino is in dfu we need to upload the iGuessr-Mode.hex file, Once Atmel Flip is downloaded you will need to specify your chip in the software then you connect to the Arduino, select the correct hex file and upload.
+5. Once you're Arduino is in dfu mode, you will need to upload the iGuessr-Mode.hex file, in Atmel Flip you will need to specify your chip (Atmega 16u2) then you connect to the Arduino, select the correct hex file and upload. <br>
 ![How to use flip](images/Flip.gif)